rakutenrewards/timbre-json-output-fn/README.md

    ```
    will all yield `{:args {:status 200 :duration 10} ...}`

+   > In datadog, those fields can be turned into facets for full text search

- - When an exception occurs, a stacktrace structure is available in `error`
+ - When a throwable is logged, a stacktrace structure is available in `error`
  attribute where :
    - `error.stack` is the actual stacktrace in text format
    - `error.message` is the error message contained in the stack trace